iotaledger/iota-wiki/common/community/contribute-to-wiki/reference/style/structure.md

 ## The Wiki

-Articles for users belong either to the Learn or Participate spaces.
+Articles for users belong to the Learn space.

 ## Spaces and Subspaces